ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-22}

 Virtual disk images for VPC Generation 2 use QEMU Copy On Write Version 2 (QCOW2) file format.
 (VPC Generation 1 uses VHD file format.)
 LUKS encryption format secures the QCOW2 format files.
 IBM currently uses the ASE-256 cipher suite and XTS cipher mode options with LUKS.
-This combination provides you a much greater level of security than AES-CBC and provides key replacement options in case your keys are compromised.
+This combination provides you a much greater level of security than AES-CBC, along with better management of passphrases for key rotation, and provides key replacement options in case your keys are compromised.

 ### What are master encryption keys and how are they assigned to my block storage volumes?
 {: faq}